Kushal-Kanungo/MyNotes/Design Patterns/Singleton Design Pattern.md

 - Singleton classes are used for *logging*, driver objects, caching and thread pool, *database connections*.

 #### An Implementation of singleton class
-- *It should have only one instance.*
+- *It must have only one instance.*
 - *Instance should be globally accessible.*

 #### Initialization Types